k-samuel/faceted-search/README.md

    unset($item['id']);
    $searchIndex->addRecord($recordId, $item);
 }
+// You can optionally call index optimization before using (since v2.2.0).
+// The procedure can be run once after changing the index data.
+// Optimization takes a few seconds, you should not call it during the processing of user requests.
+// Can be called only in write mode of FixedArrayIndex
+$searchIndex->optimize();
 // After the data is added, you need to commit the changes
 $searchIndex->commitChanges();
 // save index data to some storage